arvindrajnaidu/maineffect/README.md

-# Main Effect
+# Maineffect

-Writing tests by redacting instead of mocking.
+Writing tests by redacting source code, instead of mocking.

 In software testing, each test exercises a particular branch of execution.
 Maineffect helps you isolate this branch for easier testing.